Trade Privacy Notice

 We may also use pixels within emails.

-You can opt out of your data being used in this way by contacting privacy@checkatrade.com.
+You can opt out of your data being used in this way - please see the Contacting Us section for details of how to connect with us.

 You can opt-out of marketing communications through the unsubscribe link or instruction contained in every email or text we send to you.
 Your marketing preferences can also be updated on our platform.

-We rely on our legitimate business interests to share information with third parties for the following purposes:
+We share information with third parties for the following purposes:

 To carry out background checks.